ivarref/clj-paginate/README.md

                   (Thread/sleep 10) ; do some heavy work
                   (assoc node :value-from-db 1))

-                http-body ; :first or :last and optionally :after or :before
+                http-body ; :first or :last, and optionally :after or :before

                 ; Filter nodes by specifying :filter.
                 ; Only nodes for which :filter returns truthy is included in the returned edges.